-- Complete an IRS W-9 form or register as a vendor in SWIFT, the State's accounting system, and submit other required documentation within 30 days of award notification; and - Sign a Grant Award Agreement indicating their intention to complete the proposed tasks.
+- Complete an IRS W-9 form or register as a vendor in SWIFT, the State's accounting system, and submit other required documentation within 30 days of award notification; and - Sign a Grant Contract Agreement indicating their intention to complete the proposed tasks.
 The agreement also authorizes the MDA to monitor the progress of the project.
 The grant award document must be signed within 30 days of being sent to the grantee.

 Eligible expenses may only be incurred after the contract has been signed by all parties.
-Applicants should anticipate that grant contracts will have an end date of March 30, 2021.
-At the discretion of the MDA, grant contracts may be extended up to three years from the effective date of the contract.
+Applicants should anticipate that grant contracts will have an end date in early 2024.
+Grant contracts may not extend beyond three years from the effective date of the contract.

 Grant funds are dispersed on a reimbursement basis.
 All grantee requests for reimbursement must correspond to the approved grant budget.
 To receive grant payments, grantees must provide proof that grant project work has been done by submitting details of each purchase on receipts or invoices, and proof that the vendors have been paid.
 Annual progress reports are required to be submitted during the duration of the project.
-Upon completion of the grant project, a final progress report is required to receive the last 10% of the award.